Recycled Vintage Clothing

 What is Fast Fashion?

 In simple terms, fast fashion means trendy clothing from high-end fashion companies that are turned into every day garments.
 In fast fashion, these styles are ripped from the fashion runways and turned into high street store clothing for the masses.

 Now, the question is, how did fast fashion come into being?

-The evolution of fast fashion can be traced back to the 1800s.
+The evolution of fast fashion can be traced back to the 1800’s.
 Before this time, the fashion industry was slow.
-People have to source their fabric and other materials and weave clothes on their own.
+People had to source their fabric and other materials and weave clothing on their own.

-During the industrial revolution, things in the fashion industry picked pace with the introduction of sewing machines.
-Sewing machines made garment manufacturing quicker and cheaper.
+During the industrial revolution, things in the fashion industry picked up in pace with the introduction of sewing machines.
+Sewing machines made clothing manufacturing quicker and cheaper.
 Around the same time, dressmaking shops and boutiques emerged in numbers.
-Many of these garment making shops catered to the middle class.
+Many of these clothing-making shops catered to the middle class.